T'gana gangrape case: Cops to appeal to JJB to try 5 juveniles as adults | Law-Order

 Telangana Minister and Working President of TRS K T Rama Rao welcomed the move by the police to file the plea.

-Meanwhile, the police took custody of the adult accused from a jail here after a local court granted his custody after they sought custodial interrogation of the accused as part of further investigations into the case including for recreation of scene of offence.
+Meanwhile, the police took custody of the adult accused lodged in a prison here, after a local court granted his custody.
+The police sought custodial interrogation of the accused as part of further investigation into the case, including for recreation of scene of offence.

+In a related development, the Juvenile Justice Board allowed a petition of the police, seeking custody of three CCLs for questioning them for four days from June 10.

-The teenage girl, who visited a pub here on May 28 for a day-time party, was allegedly raped by five people, including four juveniles.
+The teenage girl, who visited a pub here on May 28 for a day-time party, was allegedly raped by five persons, including four juveniles, police had earlier said.

 The girl was sexually assaulted in a Multi Purpose Vehicle (MPV) after the suspects had offered to drop her home in the vehicle.